fboender/ansible-cmdb/README.md

 template to use local javascript resources.
 The *Templates* section has information on how to do that.

-### Templates

-ansible-cmdb offers multiple templates.
-You can choose your template with the `-t` or `--template` argument:

-	ansible-cmdb -t tpl_custom out/ > overview.html

-The 'html_fancy' template is the default.
-It can be easily extended by copying it and modifying the `cols` definition at the top.
-It should be served over HTTP, as it uses CDN Jquery libs.

-Ansible-cmdb currently provides the following templates out of the box:

-* `html_fancy`: A fancy HTML page that used JQuery and DataTables to give you a searchable, sortable table overview of all hosts with detailed information just a click away.

-  It takes a parameter `local_js` which, if set, will load resources from the local disk instead of over the network.
-To enable it, call ansible-cmdb with:

-      ansible-cmdb -t html_fancy -p local_js=1 out > overview.html

-* `txt_table`: A quick text table summary of the available hosts with some minimal information.

 ### Inventory scanning

 Ansible-cmdb can read your inventory file (`hosts`, by default) and extract